MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/recommended-settings-for-unity.md

 The 16-bit depth buffer setting is especially recommended for HoloLens development.
 Selecting 16-bit compared to 24-bit will significantly reduce the bandwidth requirements as less data will need to be moved/processed.
 That said, the optimization comes with certain cost.
 Make sure you understand the implications mentioned in the **Important** boxes below.

-In order for the Windows Mixed Reality platform to optimize hologram stability, it relies on the depth buffer to be accurate and match any rendered holograms on screen.
-Thus, with depth buffer sharing on, it is important when rendering color, to also render depth.
-In Unity, most Opaque or TransparentCutout materials will render depth by default but transparent and text objects will not render depth although this is shader-dependent, etc.
+In order for the Windows Mixed Reality platform to optimize hologram stability, it relies on the depth buffer to be accurate and match any rendered holograms onscreen.
+Thus, with depth buffer sharing on, it's important when rendering color to also render depth.
+In Unity, most Opaque or TransparentCutout materials will render depth by default but transparent and text objects won't render depth, although this is dependent on shaders and other factors.

 If using the [Mixed Reality Toolkit Standard shader](/windows/mixed-reality/mrtk-unity/features/rendering/mrtk-standard-shader), to render depth for transparent objects: